Titans Have the Last Word Over Ravens With 30-24 Overtime Victory

 The Ravens managed to contain Henry in the first half before he began to wear them down in the fourth quarter.
 Henry finished with 133 yards on 28 carries.

 Baltimore quarterback Lamar Jackson had another uneven performance and was hindered by a couple of drops by his receivers.
-Jackson completed 17 of 29 pass attempts for 186 yards with a touchdown.
+Jackson completed 17 of 29 pass attempts for 186 yards with a touchdown and interception.
 He also ran for 51 yards on 13 carries.

+"It looked like that team wanted it more than us," Jackson said.
+"They were playing physical.
+When we went up, I felt like we just took our foot off the gas.
+But we just have to keep it going for the team.”

 A 31-yard pass from Jackson to Mark Andrews gave Baltimore a 21-10 lead early in the third quarter.